LebCit/full-screen-morphing-search/README.md

 ## Description

 **PLEASE, MAKE SURE TO HAVE AT LEAST ONE POST WITH ONE CATEGORY AND ONE TAG BEFORE ACTIVATING**
+Zipped : V2.7 -> 683Ko / V3.0 -> 33.6Ko !
+MUCH LIGHTER, but STRONGER than ever !

 Effect for any WordPress search input that morphs into a fullscreen overlay.
 Enlarge the search input and show 5 most recent posts, 5 most used categories and tags with counter.
-Once the input is clicked, the whole search element expands to a fullscreen overlay.
+Once a search input is clicked, the whole search element expands to a fullscreen overlay.
 The fullscreen overlay has a bigger search input.

 There are no settings for this plugin.
 Simply activate it, click on any search input and see the magic happens !